NNSSA/Cheetah/README.md

 The calculated phase space distribution today is then integrated across all velocities and angles for each radial position to estimate the mass density.
 Through Cheetah’s highly parallized architecture, this process is repeated for many radial positions (as well as neutrino and DM mass values) simultaneously to produce the output results in final_density_ratios.npy.

+To run with default parameters, type “python main.py” while in the Cheetah_JAX directory.
 Most parameters are can be edited through the subscript input.py.
-To run with default parameters, type “python main.py” while in the Cheetah_JAX directory.
+Main_across_z.py produces the neutrino density profile across redshifts, and orbits.py provides the neutrino positions and velocities across redshifts.